Group Policy: Group Policy Management Console

 Originally, Group Policies were modified using the Group Policy Edit tool that was integrated with Active Directory Users and Computers Microsoft Management Console (MMC) snap-in, but it was later split into a separate MMC snap-in called the Group Policy Management Console (GPMC).
 The GPMC is now a user component in Windows Server 2008 and Windows Server 2008 R2 and is provided as a download as part of the Remote Server Administration Tools for Windows Vista and Windows 7.

 Advanced Group Policy Management

 Microsoft has also released a tool to make changes to Group Policy called Advanced Group Policy Management (a.k.a.
 AGPM).
 This tool is available for any organization that has licensed the Microsoft Desktop Optimization Pack (a.k.a.
 MDOP).
 This advanced tool allows administrators to have a check in/out process for modification Group Policy Objects, track changes to Group Policy Objects, and implement approval workflows for changes to Group Policy Objects.

 AGPM consists of two parts - server and client.

 The server is a Windows Service that stores its Group Policy Objects in an archive located on the same computer or a network share.

 The client is a snap-in to the Group Policy Management Console, and connects to the AGPM server.
 Configuration of the client is performed via Group Policy.

+Administrative Templates

+Administrative Templates are a feature of Group Policy, a Microsoft technology for centralized management of machines and users in an Active Directory environment.

+Administrative Templates facilitate the management of registry-based policy.
+An ADM file is used to describe both the user interface presented to the Group Policy administrator and the registry keys that should be updated on the target machines.
+An ADM file is a text file with a specific syntax which describes both the interface and the registry values which will be changed if the policy is enabled or disabled.

+ADM files are consumed by the Group Policy Object Editor (GPEdit).
+Windows XP Service Pack 2 shipped with five ADM files (system.adm, inetres.adm, wmplayer.adm, conf.adm and wuau.adm).
+These are merged into a unified "namespace" in GPEdit and presented to the administrator under the Administrative Templates node (for both machine and user policy).